torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

   :file:`skels/kernel_modules/3-error-mod/` and remove the corresponding line from ``skels/Kbuild``.

-Start the VM using :command:`make boot`, connect to the serial console using `minicom -D serial.pts` and perform the following tasks:
+Start the VM using :command:`make console`, and perform the following tasks:

 * load the kernel module.